 Social pedagogy can help schools become true learning communities, characterised by the interdependent lifeworlds of its human actors.
-This interdependency of people on one another should be both a cause and a consequence of the school engaging vibrantly with their local communities and the diverse lives lived within it.
+Interdependence should be both a cause and a consequence of the school engaging vibrantly with their local communities and the diverse lives lived within it.
 Social pedagogical approaches suggest how we might create such an interdependent community, ‘an interconnected whole’ (Lowe and Plimmer, 2019, p.
 23).
-But it would be easy for teachers and schools in England to dismiss this and suggest that such an approach is not for them; all they need to do is perpetuate three persistent myths that dog all schools: the first myth is, ‘I am a teacher – not a social worker’.
+But it would be easy for teachers and schools in England to dismiss this and suggest that such an approach is not for them.
+All one needs to do is perpetuate three persistent myths: the first myth is, ‘I am a teacher – not a social worker’.
 By reaching for this expression of professional exasperation, we can misuse distinctions between professionals’ statutory roles and responsibilities to artificially establish a restricted boundary around our ethic of care (Noddings, 1995).
 Through this retort, primacy goes to curriculum delivery, not community building.

-We can perpetuate the second myth by pretending, very professionally, that children materialise at the school gates in the morning and vaporise again come home time.
-By reaching for this expression of professional isolation, we can misuse the distinction between school site footprint and the public and private property beyond to artificially establish an impenetrable bubble, within which we sustain a school’s microclimate.
+We can perpetuate the second myth by pretending, that children materialise at the school gates in the morning and vaporise again come home time.
+By reaching for this expression of professional detachment from community, we can misuse the distinction between school site footprint and the public and private spaces beyond to artificially establish an impenetrable bubble, within which we sustain a school’s microclimate.
 This environment is insulated and isolated from the ecology beyond its boundary, and beyond which we can see children’s lives only vaguely, and possibly only as vaguely relevant.

 The third myth is to dismiss social pedagogy’s solidarity with emerging human potential as, ‘Just good teaching’.
 Certainly, good teaching and good teachers make powerful and positive contributions to children’s development.
 This is particularly the case when teachers’ practice dovetails dynamically with pastoral care practice.
 But until teacher training recognises the understanding of children’s diverse lifeworlds as equal to concerns around curriculum, pedagogy and assessment, ‘good teaching’ will remain a characteristic of the peculiarly conscientious professional only, rather than a quality standard of whole-school working culture.

 While the National Curriculum in England aims to provide children with ‘the essential knowledge they need to be educated citizens’ (DfE, 2014, para 3.1), social pedagogy steers schools towards providing children with the essential understanding that they are cherished by their community, and that they have a responsibility to cherish their community members, too.
-The values underpinning social pedagogy in schools, just like Lowe and Plimmer’s (2019) Human Learning Systems, challenge the myth that learning and human relationships are two separate entities.
+The values underpinning social pedagogy in schools, just like those in Lowe and Plimmer’s (2019) Human Learning Systems, challenge the myth that learning and human relationships are two separate entities.
 Social pedagogy bursts the bubble of insular school communities and pivots practice away from curriculum delivery to the development of a community’s children, through the creation of ‘a sense of shared humanity’ where teachers ‘respond authentically to the needs of other human beings’ (Lowe and Plimmer, 2019, p.
 13).

 Declarations and conflicts of interest